sanguine1038/jackleg-participants/README.md

 ### -What you're allowed to do-
 Alright so you're allowed to do anything with the game, as per the source code here.

-## -What you're NOT allowed to do-
+### -What you're NOT allowed to do-
 Say you've worked on this even though you have had 0 contact with the original developers.
 YALL AINT SLICK I SEE YOU.
+It does nothing but confuse people and you don't look any cooler for stealing someones work

 ### Additional Notes
 WORK ON YOUR OWN FAN STUFF!
 TODAYS MODDERS ARE TOMMOROWS DEVELOPERS!!!!
 Also this was all made by sanguine1038 (me) and I have no idea what I'm doing with GitHub so